Vanilla-OS/documentation/docs/vso/manpage.md

     config                  Configure VSO
     create-task             Create a new task
     delete-task             Delete a task
-    developer-program       Join the developer's program
+    developer-program       Join the developers program
     help                    Show this help message and exit list-tasks              List all tasks
     rotate-tasks            Rotate tasks